 “What just happened?”

-“Jagathy opened a time rift and sent us through.”
+“Jagathy opened a rift in time and sent us through.”

 The chapel was filled with injured warriors being attended to by nurses.
 Marko approached an older woman with steel gray hair leaning over a man with a bandage over his eye.